The Architecture Tells a Story

 There’s something about sipping a cocktail in a velvet booth under a crystal chandelier that makes you feel like you’re part of a different time.
 Many historic hotels take their dining seriously, honoring recipes and traditions from the past.

-The Brown Hotel in Louisville, Kentucky is home to the legendary Hot Brown sandwich—a decadent open-faced turkey sandwich with bacon and Mornay sauce, created at the hotel in the 1920s to feed hungry jazz-age partygoers.
+The Brown Hotel in Louisville, Kentucky, is home to the legendary Hot Brown sandwich—a decadent open-faced turkey sandwich with bacon and Mornay sauce, created at the hotel in the 1920s to feed hungry jazz-age partygoers.
 The dining room still features opulent ceiling moldings and gold-leaf decor that echo the spirit of the Roaring Twenties.

 In Boston, the Omni Parker House claims to have invented Boston cream pie and once employed a young Ho Chi Minh as a pastry chef.
 Meals here come with a side of storytelling, and that’s part of what makes the experience so memorable.